isralennon/MSAAI521/deliverables/Paper.md

 - **Total objects:** Thousands of annotated instances across four classes

 The dataset references original preprocessed files (no duplication) with split manifests defining train/val/test partitions.

+Worth mentioning that, while each scene contains about 20 seconds of frames, our YOLO processing will focus on one frame at a time.

 ## 4. Model Selection and Architecture